-Raymond Taylor-Smith aka Ray Mondo, originally from Sierra Leon was a drummer for Ritual, Death Cult, and Sex Gang Children.
+Raymond Taylor-Smith aka Ray Mondo, originally from Sierra Leon, was the drummer for Ritual, Death Cult, and Sex Gang Children.

 Andy Anderson (The Cure)

-Drummer Andy Anderson was enlisted to join The Cure in 1983, while original drummer Lawrence Tolhurst moved onto synths.
+Drummer Andy Anderson was enlisted to join The Cure in 1983, while original drummer Lawrence Tolhurst switched to synthesizers.
 Andy appeared on the side project The Glove’s LP Blue Sunshine, as well as the collection of singles Japanese Whispers, and The Top.
 Andy has also collaborated with Iggy Pop, Peter Gabriel, Sham 69, and more!